| Chile Lakes Region Passions and Activities by Larry Larsen

 winter season (June through August) skiing is the popular activity.
 Several runs are available for skiers of all

+levels, and there's even a training area for novices.
+Snowboarding is also possible.
 At any other time, taking the lift up to the top will give visitors the most beautiful scenic view of Llanquihue and the entire lakeshore.
 It can rain here, but just wait a

 while and the clouds may